How to Plug a Hole in a Cabinet Door

 Step 2 – Mix the Wood-Epoxy Filler

 Warning: Use wood-epoxy filler only in a properly ventilated area.
 If you need to, you can use a fan in a smaller space to direct fumes away from you to avoid inhaling them.
-In addition, wear protective gear, like gloves.
+In addition, wear protective gear (gloves, safety glasses, respirator mask).

 Wood-epoxy filler comes in two separate parts.
 Mix these two components together in a stainless-steel or ceramic bowl, and set it close to your work area.
 You must work quickly because the wood filler will dry out once exposed to air.